Course

 Upon successful completion of this course, the student will be able to:

-2. develop and maintain professional caring relationships that aim to understand, validate and be responsive to the individual
+2. Develop and maintain professional caring relationships, aiming to understand, validate, and be responsive to the individual child or youth.

 Textbook materials